Edward Banks (cricketer)

 Edward Richard Rupert George Banks (12 August 1820 – 7 January 1910) was a Welsh-born English amateur cricketer who played first-class cricket for Kent County Cricket Club and the amateur Gentlemen of Kent teams in the 1840s.

 Banks was born in Pembrey in Carmarthenshire in 1820 and moved to Kent as a child.
 His first known first-class match was the first fixture for the newly formed Kent County Cricket Club in 1842 and he went on to play intermittently for both the county and associated amateur teams through to 1847.
 He is known to have played in 17 first-class matches during his playing career which was limited by ill-health.
-His highest score of 30 was achieved for the Gentlemen of Kent side in 1845 when he opened the batting with his younger brother, William.
+His highest score of 30 was achieved for the Gentlemen of Kent in 1845 when he opened the batting with his younger brother, William.